shahin-m-hashim/NFC_Plus/lib/basic_readme.txt

 Overall, the importance of widgets in Flutter cannot be overstated.
 They are the foundation of the entire UI framework and allow you to create highly-customizable, responsive, and dynamic user interfaces with ease.

+You can find detailed documentation for each widget in the Flutter API documentation.

+Here is how you can access the documentation for a specific widget:

+    Go to the Flutter API documentation website: https://api.flutter.dev/

+    In the search bar at the top of the page, type in the name of the widget you want to learn about.
+    For example, if you want to learn about the Text widget, type in "Text" and hit enter.

+    This will take you to the page for the Text widget, where you can see a brief description of the widget and a list of all its properties and methods.
+You can click on each property or method to learn more about what it does and how to use it.

+In addition to the official documentation, there are also many tutorials, videos, and blog posts available online that can help you learn more about Flutter widgets and how to use them effectively.